+In this paper, we study a two-player non-zero-sum game that explicitly models stealthy attacks with resource constraints, as an extension of the asymmetric version of the FlipIt game considered in~\cite{asymmetric-model} .
+We consider a system with $N$ {\it independent} nodes (or components), an attacker, and a defender.
+Both players compete for the control of the system by attacking or defending each node, subject to an instantaneous move cost per node and a long-term average resource constraint across the entire system.
+The attacker tries to maximize its benefits by successfully compromising nodes, and the defender aims at minimizing the total defense cost and value loss incurred by losing control of a node.

+To model the stealthy attacks, we assume that the defender has no feedback about the node state and the attacker's behavior across the entire game, which is reasonable in many security setups.
+On the other hand, the attacker is capable of observing the defender's each move as well as the node state, and makes decisions accordingly.
+In this work, we consider two commonly adopted solution concepts, Nash Equilibrium and Sequential Equilibrium, both of which have been applied to cybersecurity.
+In the former, the defender and the attacker determine their strategies at the beginning of the game simultaneously, while in the latter, the defender acts as the leader of the game and commits to a strategy first, and the attacker as the follower then responds accordingly.

+For tractability and simplifying the analysis, we assume that the set of nodes are {\it independent} in the sense that the proper functioning of one node does not depend on other nodes, which serves as a first-order approximation of the more general setting of interdependent nodes to be considered in our future work.
+Despite of the assumption that each node is independent, the multi-node setting together with the resource constraints impose significant challenges in characterizing the best responses, Nash Equilibria and Sequential Equilibria of the games.

-Our game model can be applied in various settings.
-One example is key rotation.
-Consider a system with multiple nodes, e.g., multiple communication links or multiple servers, that are protected by different keys.
-From time to time, the attacker may compromise some of the keys, e.g., by leveraging zero-day vulnerabilities and system specific knowledge, while remaining undetected from the defender.
+One example where our game model can be applied is key rotation.
+For a system with multiple communication links or servers that are protected by different keys, an APT attacker may compromise some of the keys from time to time.
 A common practice is to periodically generate fresh keys by a trusted key-management service, without knowing when they are compromised.
-On the other hand, the attacker can easily detect the expiration of a key (at an ignorable cost compared with re-compromising it).
-Both key rotation and compromise incurs a cost, and there is a constraint on the frequency of moves at each side.
-There are other examples where our extension of the FlipIt game can be useful, such as password reset and virtual-machine refresh~\cite{flipit,flipit-2,asymmetric-model}.
+On the other hand, the attacker can easily detect when the key expires with a negligible cost and there is a constraint on the frequency of moves at both sides.
+There are also other examples where our model can be useful such as password reset and virtual machine refreshing~\cite{flipit,flipit-2,asymmetric-model}.